Orange Walk Town: History

 In the days of the Maya civilization, the area was known as Holpatin.
-The district is home to the biggest Maya temple of the pre-classic period.
+The district is home to the largest Maya temple of the pre-classic period.
 The Maya of the area came in contact with the Europeans in the 1530s, after which the two groups fought over land.
 In 1848, there was a massive influx of Maya and Mestizos from Mexico, fleeing the Caste War of Yucatán (1847–1901).
 This caused a rapid growth of population.
 In 1872, it was the site of the Battle of Orange Walk.
-Lamanai (meaning "submerged crocodile" in Mayan dialect) and Cuello ("chin" in Spanish) are two very early Mayan ruins located in Orange Walk.
+Lamanai (meaning "submerged crocodile" in Mayan dialect) and Cuello ("neck" in Spanish) are two very early Mayan ruins located in Orange Walk.
 Cuello is in fact the oldest Mayan settlement in Belize, dating back to around 2000 BC.

-In the nineteenth century, Orange Walk was a small city mostly concentrated on the banks of the Rio Hondo River until the construction of the Philip P. Goldson Northern Highway after World War 2.
-This sparked massive growth around the highway, and it became what is now Queen Victoria Avenue in downtown Orange Walk.